OpenConext-Attic/Stepup-biometric/README.md

 ### [Deployment](#deployment)

-We use Ansible for deployment.
+We use Ansible for the deployment.
 See the inline documentation of [application.properties](src/main/resources/application.properties) for all the environment dependend variables.
+The
+Ansible files are located in the [ansible folder](ansible).

 #### [Install Ansible](#install_ansible)

-Ansible is the configuration tool we use to describe our servers.
-To install for development (version must be >= 2.0):
+To install Ansible (version must be >= 2.0) for deployment of the Biometric IdP:

 ```bash
 brew install python